Flexible mortgage options

 Here are some ways to change how and when you repay your mortgage.

 1 Change your mortgage payment date

 The most obvious thing you can do is change the day of the month that you pay your mortgage.

 If you always get paid around the 21st of each month, for example, then it may make your life simpler if your mortgage repayment comes out of your account on the 22nd or 23rd.

 Contacting your lender to adjust the date of your mortgage repayment can help reduce your chances of your account going overdrawn and paying fees and charges.

-Christmas, summer holiday months and ‘back to school’ can all be expensive times of year.
-It might suit you better to skip mortgage payments at these times to allow for your additional expenses.
+Alternatively, it might suit you better to skip mortgage payments to allow for additional expenses.